The origins of Vestey Foods

 At the end of the century, the vertically integrated model by which the food business had previously operated was broken up.
-This led to farming, cold storage, and food import and distribution operating as stand alone businesses.
-The Vestey family’s extensive farming interests are concentrated in Brazil, where the group manages cattle breeding and rearing programmes as well as sugar cane production for the ethanol and sugar industries.
+This led to farming, cold storage, and food import/export, production and distribution operating as stand-alone businesses.

 Today the 12 family food businesses are owned by Vestey Holdings and divided into two divisions: a food commodities division with the Vestey Foods companies and a fine foods / artisanal foods division.

 Our global companies operate with decency and mutuality, all sharing the common values established by the Vestey family: Honesty, integrity and unity.
 Vestey’s outlook is always long-term, ensuring dependable, future-proofed supply, backed up by an empowering and innovative culture with sustainable development at its heart.